The National Curriculum expectations for geography in primary schools can be found here:

 Our teaching provides skills and knowledge about diverse places, people, resources, and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.

 We approach our teaching with a cross-curriculum model so children can consistently make links between current learning and what they have learnt before.
 Geography is taught in termly blocks and linked to the year group topic to ensure a holistic approach to teaching and learning.
 Teachers identify the key knowledge and skills of each blocked topic and ensure that there is a progression across topics throughout each year group across the school.
 At the beginning of each topic, children share what they know already as well as what they would like to investigate.
 This informs the sequence of planning whilst ensuring that lessons are relevant and take account of children’s different starting points, needs and interests.
-Consideration is given to how greater depth will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school’s commitment to inclusion.

 Our geography education inspires curiosity and fascination about the world and its people, which we hope will remain with children for the rest of their lives.